penguinsAreFunny/bugFinder/README.md

 For further readings see [bugFinder-machineLearning](#https://github.com/penguinsAreFunny/bugFinder-machineLearning)

 # Concept
+The architecture of this project is based on a pipeline and a blackboard architecture.

+# Pipeline
 The whole process of finding bugs in source code with machine learning is modeled as a pipeline:
 ![Machine_Learning_Pipeline](./doc/Pipeline.svg)

 ## Record localities
 Record localities you want to find bugs in.
 F.e. a Commit or a path in a commit.